 Chinese Walking Street at Huay Yai

-Saturday afternoon or night time is the best time to visit, when the village holds a weekly food market.
+Saturday afternoon or nighttime is the best time to visit when the village holds a weekly food market.
 But it’s worth visiting any time you are passing.
 The Chinese Walking Street is the focal point of an ancient Pattaya Chinese community.
-It’s a very old and traditional style village made up of mainly wooden architecture which gives one a sense of almost stepping back in time.
+It’s a very old and traditional style village made up of mainly wooden architecture, giving one a sense of almost stepping back in time.

-As a suggestion you could visit Chinese Walking Street by taking an alternative route along Soi Siam Country Club either to or from Buddha Hill, Silver Lake, Wat Yansangwararam, or Ramayana Water Park.
+As a suggestion, you could visit Chinese Walking Street by taking an alternative route along Soi Siam Country Club, either to or from Buddha Hill, Wat Yansangwararam, or Ramayana Water Park.

 Read more about Chinese Walking Street.